Research at the Department of International Development, Maynooth University

 **Call for Papers**

 We welcome submissions to the Research and Perspectives on Development Practice series of occasional papers.
 It is a peer-reviewed series (ISSN: 2009-6976) published online in the MURAL (Maynooth University Research Archive Library).
-The call for papers will occur twice yearly, with a view to publishing in June and December.
-We are now inviting submissions for the June 2020 deadline, with contributors expected to submit a draft paper by end February, and for any final revisions to be done by May.
-Should you wish to submit a paper, please get in touch with Paddy Reilly, Managing Editor, at firstname.lastname@example.org or review further details in the guidelines for new papers document.
+We are continuously inviting submissions throughout the year.
+Should you wish to submit a paper, please get in touch with Paddy Reilly, Managing Editor, at firstname.lastname@example.org or review further details in the guidelines for new papers document, using the link below.